p2/OAuth2/README.md

 This flow is typically used by applications that can guard their secrets, like server-side apps, and not in distributed binaries.
 In case an application cannot guard its secret, such as a distributed iOS app, you would use the _implicit grant_ or, in some cases, still a _code grant_ but omitting the client secret.
 It has however become common practice to still use code grants from mobile devices, including a client secret.

-This class fully supports those flows, it automatically creates a “Basic” Authorization header if the client has a client secret.
+This class fully supports those flows, it automatically creates a “Basic” Authorization header if the client has a non-nil client secret.
+This means that you likely **must** specify `client_secret` in your settings; if there is none (like for [Reddit](https://github.com/reddit/reddit/wiki/OAuth2#token-retrieval-code-flow)) specify the empty string.
 If the site requires client credentials in the request body, set `secretInBody` to true, as explained below.

 #### Implicit Grant